jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- bug: Second player shows 'ownCharacterMarker' on all players
+- bug: When brad went through the portal i didn't get to take my turn
+- bug: freezing me let brad take two turns in a row but he couldn't move twice
+- bug: Demon can still cast even when dead
+- bug: demon resurrects enemys not on his faction
+- bug: Game over triggers too early if the player is ressed in the same turn that they die
+- let our faction go before enemy units go
+- What happens if you freeze a ally hero then go through the portal yourself
+- rename weaken
+- Something is wrong with game loading, sometimes I don't see any units

 - Add cast range limits
 - Bug: undoing SOME cards and redoing them in a different order didn't work as expected